 We have incurred substantial indebtedness to finance the W.E.T.
-Acquisition (as described in "Note 9" to the Consolidated Condensed Financial Statements).
+Acquisition (as described in "Note 3 and 8" to the Consolidated Condensed Financial Statements).
 The Preferred Shares rank junior and are subordinate to this bank indebtedness and other liabilities pursuant to, among other things, a subordination agreement entered into between investors in the Preferred Shares, Bank of America, in its capacity as Agent, and us (the "Subordination Agreement").
-Pursuant to the terms of the Subordination Agreement and the Bank of America credit facility, we are not permitted to make, and the holders of our Preferred Shares are not permitted to accept, cash payments on account of the Preferred Shares unless no "Default" or "Event of Default" then exists under the Bank of America credit facility.
+Pursuant to the terms of the Subordination Agreement and the Bank of America credit facility, we are not permitted to make, and the holders of our Preferred Shares are not permitted to accept, cash payments on account of the Preferred Shares unless no "Default" or "Event of Default" then exists under the Bank of America credit facility or would result from the making of the payment and we are in compliance with the "Fixed Charge Coverage Ratio" under the Bank of America credit facility.
 While there are no comparable restrictions on our ability to pay obligations on the Preferred Shares through issuance of common shares, unless we receive shareholder approval to authorize the issuance of additional common shares we will not have sufficient common stock available to satisfy our obligations with respect to the Preferred Shares in equity.